 Social media has allowed us to connect with friends old and new, but how many times have you accepted that friend request with one of your school friends, had a cursory chat about what you have been up to since high school, promised to meet up, and failed to do so?
 It is not so much the lack of willingness, but rather life is busy and can derail your intentions.
-Perhaps 2018 is your year to arrange a school reunion, to meet up with your old classmates and enjoy an evening of nostalgia.
+Perhaps 2018 is your year to arrange a high school reunion, to meet up with your old classmates, and enjoy an evening of nostalgia.

 Tips for Planning a Reunion

 To ensure that you have enough attendees, this event must be planned down to the finest detail.
 Here are 4 tips to help you organize a successful school reunion.